 - In the Document import options window, select the XLIFF:doc files, and click Change filter and configuration.

 - The Document import settings window appears.
-From the Filter drop-down list, choose XLIFF:doc filter.
+From the Filter dropdown, choose XLIFF:doc filter.

 What can you do?

 - Choose what happens to translation units that must not be translated: Normally, memoQ imports them as locked segments.
 You can change this on the General tab.
 To leave them out entirely: Under Translation units, click the Do not import radio button.